Adult Neurogenesis – A Pointed Review

 The discovery of adult neurogenesis crushed the century-old dogma that no new neurons are formed in the mammalian brain after birth.
 However, this finding and its acceptance by the scientific community did not happen without hurdles.
 At the beginning of the last century, based on detailed observations of the brain anatomy reported by Santiago Ramon y Cajal and others, it was established that the human nervous system develops in utero (Colucci-D’Amato et al., 2006).
 In adult brains, it was thought, no more neurons could be generated, as the brain is grossly incapable of regenerating after damage (for a more detailed historical report see Watts et al., 2005; Whitman and Greer, 2009).
 This dogma was deeply entrenched in the Neuroscience community, and Altman’s (1962) discovery of newborn cells in well-defined areas of the adult rodent brain was largely ignored.

 I’m bolding the word “dogma” because for some reason every article in this field uses it like a verbal tic.
-Washington University’s “Neuroscience For Kids” page feels compelled to use the word even though they don’t expect their readers to know what it means:
+University of Washington’s “Neuroscience For Kids” page feels compelled to use the word even though they don’t expect their readers to know what it means:

 The dogma (a set of beliefs or ideas that is commonly accepted to be true) that nerve cells in the adult brain, once damaged or dead, do not replace themselves is being challenged.
 Research indicates that at least one part of the brain in adults maintains its ability to make nerve cells.